OUI Defense Attorney in Massachusetts

 At Lynch & Owens, our OUI defense team is committed to providing exceptional legal representation for those facing these serious charges.
 A OUI conviction can have serious ramifications on your life, so it is crucial to do what you can to protect your future and choose a team who will be dedicated to ensuring your rights on not trampled on.

-Call our law office today at (781) 253-2049 to request a case review with one of our attorneys.
+Call our law office today at (781) 253-2049 or contact us online to schedule a consultation with one of our OUI lawyers in Massachusetts.

 We have the personnel, resources and experience to compete with Boston’s top family law firms, while delivering the local knowledge and client service of a leading regional firm.

 We are a full-service family law firm with expertise in child custody and parenting time, child support and alimony, high net worth divorce, appeals, modifications and contempt actions.

 Our attorneys are experienced with every level of litigation: from out-of-court mediation to trial advocacy to appeals.
 Whatever you need, we deliver.